bevyengine/bevy-website/content/learn/book/modular-architecture/project-organization.md

 [visibility]: https://doc.rust-lang.org/reference/visibility-and-privacy.html

-## Project organization by example
+## Project Organization by Example

 Now that we have a handle on the tools available, let's talk over how a hypothetical project might change and grow.
 Our small studio is building a Wild West single player first-person shooter!